open-contracting-extensions/european-union/docs/operations.md

 ## Add a bids statistic

-Add a `BidsStatistic` object to the `bids.statistics` array, and set its `.id` (string) sequentially across all notices of the same type for this procedure.
-(A first F03 notice for a given procedure uses `id`'s '1' through '9', a second F03 notice for the same procedure uses `id`'s '10' and up, etc.)
+Add a `BidsStatistic` object to the `bids.statistics` array, and set its `.id` (string) sequentially across all notices for this procedure.
+For example, if a first F03 notice for a given procedure has nine bids statistics, it uses `id`'s '1' through '9'.
+A second F03 notice for the same procedure then uses `id`'s '10' and up, etc.

 ## Set time components